The 9+ Best Recommended Books for Consultants

 When the first edition of Flawless Consulting was published in 1986, it rapidly became known as a consulting bible.
 This third edition is an updated version that deals with the new challenges brought by the digitalisation of our world.

-A good consultant is a people person and in this book, Peter Block explains how to communicate effectively through the 5 phases of the consulting process.
+A good consultant is a person and in this book, Peter Block explains how to communicate effectively through the 5 phases of the consulting process.

 Valuation: Measuring and Managing the Value of Companies – McKinsey & Company